-To summarise, there are important positive effects from incentive reforms in the tax administration.
-It makes non-corrupt tax collectors work harder, and it may reduce the number of corrupt tax collectors in the administration.
-Hence, possible trade-offs must be made between reducing corruption and increasing tax revenues when considering incentive reforms.
-However, we doubt that it is a reasonable strategy to improve revenue collection by strengthening the bargaining power of corrupt tax officers vis-à-vis taxpayers.
+To summarize, there are important positive effects from incentive reforms in the tax administration.
+The reforms make noncorrupt tax collectors work harder, and may reduce the number of corrupt tax collectors in the administration.
+Hence, possible tradeoffs must be made between reducing corruption and increasing tax revenues when considering incentive reforms.
+We doubt however, that it is a reasonable strategy to improve revenue collection by strengthening the bargaining power of corrupt tax officers vis-à-vis taxpayers.
 Thus, we question the claim that one of the positive effects of such reforms is that increased tax revenues can be achieved by stimulating corruption among corrupt tax collectors.
-We now turn to a further discussion of this issue.